rcgsheffield/Sheffield_RCC_Docs/dsh/accessing-the-dsh.rst

 Before proceeding, you'll need to ensure you have received conformation that your DSH account and workspace has been fully provisioned for use with your university account.

-1. Open the App Center, search for and ensure the "Update Computer Certificate Acl" application is available and installed:
+1. Open the Software Center, search for and ensure the "Update Computer Certificate Acl" application is available and installed:

 .. image:: images/ws-install-2.png
     :align: center